Solutions of a charged scalar field in five-dimensional helicoid solution with electromagnetic field: Introduction

 Gravitational instantons are Euclidean exact solutions of Einstein's field equations in vacuum which admit hyper-K{\"a}hler structure and their properties can be studied by a Euclidean version of the Newman-Penrose formalism \cite{Eguchi:1980jx,Aliev:1998cu,Goldblatt:1994rx,Goldblatt:1994iw,Birkandan:2007cx}.

 Nutku's instanton metric corresponds to the helicoid minimal surface which is a realization of Weierstrass’ general local solution for minimal surfaces.
 It has a quadratic Killing tensor and a curvature singularity at the origin.
-The metric corresponds to the catenoid minimal surface with a reparametrization \cite{Nutku:1996dn,Aliev:1996sf,Aliev:1998xu}.
+The metric corresponds to the catenoid minimal surface with a reparametrization \cite{Nutku:1996dn,Aliev:1996sf}.
+The symmetries and the scalar Green's function corresponding to this metric are studied in \cite{Aliev:1998xu}.

+Unfortunately, the literature on the Nutku solution is limited.
+The first group of studies focuses on the solutions of the wave equations in this background.
 Klein-Gordon and Dirac equations have been studied for the Nutku helicoid metric in its original form, and they have been solved in terms of Mathieu functions \cite{Aliev:1996sf,Sucu:2004qx,Birkandan:2006ac}.
 A time coordinate can be added to the metric in a trivial way as $ds^2=-dt^2+ds_{\text{Nutku}}^2$ and the wave equations can be solved in terms of the double confluent Heun (DCH) functions or the Mathieu functions as in the original case \cite{Birkandan:2006ac,Birkandan:2007ey,Birkandan:2007cw}.
+The second group of studies involves the Nutku solution as a base for higher-dimensional metrics.
+Ghezelbash and Kumar constructed new higher-dimensional metrics based on the Nutku solution in Einstein-Maxwell theory \cite{Ghezelbash:2017bjs}, Butler and Ghezelbash employed the Nutku metric in constructing new solutions to five-dimensional generalized Einstein-Maxwell-dilaton theory with cosmological constant and two coupling constants \cite{Butler:2018xdo}, and Ghezelbash embedded the Nutku solution in the membranes and 5-branes of the eleven-dimensional supergravity \cite{Ghezelbash:2022tbb}.